 Directors (excluding directors who are audit and supervisory committee members, outside directors and non-executive directors), are responsible for all business activities, such as sales and financial activities of the entire Group, including group companies.
 The Company expects the results to be shown as consolidated profit before income taxes and designated this as an indicator.
-In addition, the Company uses ROIC as an indicator because we set "Intensification of investment targeting future growth" as one of our key initiatives in the mid-term management plan "NC2023" and believe that capital efficiency and investment yield should be considered based on the demands of capital markets and the trends in listed companies.
+In addition, the Company uses ROIC as an indicator because we set "Accelerate growth through proactive investment" as one of our key strategies in the mid-term management plan "NC2026" and believe that capital efficiency and investment yield should be considered based on the demands of capital markets and the trends in listed companies.
 In addition, as part of our measures to realize management conscious of cost of capital and share prices, we use ROE and share price (specifically, the difference between the year-on-year growth rate of TOPIX and the year-on-year growth rate of our share price) as indicators.
-Furthermore, since we recognize addressing sustainability as an important management issue, we use the ESG scores provided by external evaluation agencies as an indicator.
+Furthermore, since we acquires as an indicator.